nttgin/BGPalerter/docs/installation.md

       - "$(pwd)/volume:/opt/bgpalerter/volume"
     restart: always
 ```
+After that you have to invoke `sudo docker-compose up -d` and the container should start up.
+You might want to have a look at the logs by using `sudo docker-compose logs`.

 With this command, a new directory `./volume` will be created in the current position.
 Such directory will contain all the persistent data that BGPalerter will generate, including configuration and alert logs.